nodejs/mentorship/README.md

 ### Expectations

 The mentoring relationship should be **\*mentee-driven and mentor-guided\***.
-The mentee is expected to identify and drive activity towards his or her career goals.
+The mentee is expected to identify and drive activity towards their career goals.
 Effective mentorship is built on a solid relationship between the mentor and mentee, so take time to get to know each other, exploring passions and obstacles as they could become relevant (if not already so) to the areas